 This high quality Numari branded 14 karat gold and sterling silver ring is both a beautiful piece of jewellery and a tangible connection to the time of Ancient Greece.
 The ring features a genuine silver coin struck in Ancient Greece more than 2,350 years ago.
 The ring has been create to bring together antiquity and modern design, with a solid 14 karat gold bezel surrounding the coin, with the balance of the ring in sterling silver.
 As in all Numari jewellery, the coin has been set in a way that it is not damaged in any way.
+Please note that as every coin is unique, the photo above represents a close approximation to the one you will receive.

 About the Lion Hemidrachm